10% off for first time customers! Use code “daytrypfirst” at checkout.

 In contradiction to common belief, semaglutide has no addictive characteristics whatsoever.
 Dependence is defined as the persistent pursuit of drugs and their use despite adverse effects.
 This means that semaglutide does not affect brain chemistry in a way that results in dependency or craving.

 The medication acts similarly to a glucagon-like peptide-1 or GLP-1 hormone, which controls glucose levels in the blood.
-It is, therefore, essential to note that while some people may use semaglutide to maintain their weight or diabetes, it is not an addictive substance.
+It is, therefore, essential to note that while some people may use semaglutide to maintain their weight or manage diabetes, it is not an addictive substance.
 The use or non-use of semaglutide should be based on the physician’s prescription and the patient’s requirements.

 As it is with most drugs, there are side effects associated with the use of semaglutide.
 However, most of these side effects are usually mild and only last for a short period of time.
 Nausea, diarrhea, and constipation are some of the common side effects of the drug.
 Many of these symptoms go away once the body acclimates to the medications.
 Though these side effects are rare, more severe effects may be experienced in some patients.